T-Cell Acute Lymphoblastic Leukemia | CHOP Research Institute

 The purpose of this study is to determine the safety and tolerability of an experimental form of therapy, known as WU-CART-007 (“study drug”).

-The Teachey Lab studies perturbations in leukemic cell signal transduction pathways with the aim of identifying targeted cancer inhibitors and immunotherapies that can treat children with high-risk leukemias and autoimmune lymphoproliferative syndrome.
+The Teachey Lab studies signal transduction disruptions in leukemic cells to identify targeted cancer inhibitors and immunotherapies to treat high-risk leukemias and autoimmune lymphoproliferative syndrome.